moxystudio/rfcs-oss/rfcs/0008-react-layout.md

 ({ Layout, layoutProps, children }) => <Layout { ...layoutProps }>{ children }</Layout>
 ```

  However, you may provide a custom render to deal with layout and page transitions.
-Here's an example that uses [`react-transition-group`](https://reactcommunity.org/react-transition-group/) that applies a simple fade transition between layouts and pages:
+Here's an example that uses [`react-transition-group`](https://reactcommunity.org/react-transition-group/) to apply a simple fade transition between layouts and pages:

 ```js
 // App.js